Plant Talk 4: Botany in a Day Pages 14-24 5th ed, 15–22 6th ed.

 The monocots and dicots are a big separation amongst the flowering plants.
 Elpel does a great job describing their distinctiveness.
 Go out in nature and try to figure out which plants are monocots now that you have a bunch of traits to tell them apart.
 Monocots represent 1/5-1/4 of all flowering plants in the world (Elpel, 2013; Spears, 2006).
 What is the ratio around you at this time of year?

 The exception rather than the rule is for monocots to be edible.
-One exception is the Grass family (Poaceae) where most of our grains come from.
+One notably edible group is the Grass family (Poaceae) where most of our grains come from.
 Which members of the grass family do you regularly consume?
 Another major monocot food family is the Palm (Arecaceae) group from which we get Dates, Coconuts and the product of sometimes incredibly environmentally destructive practices known as Palm oil and Hearts of Palm as well as some other more minor crops (Balick & Beck, 1990; Bernal, Galeano, García, Olivares, & Cocomá, 2010; Craft, Riffle, & Zona, 2012; Ellison & Ellison, 2001; Haynes & McLaughlin, 2000; Mayfield, 2005; Pye & Bhattacharya, 2012; Sylvester & Avalos, 2009; Sylvester, Avalos, & Fernández, 2012; Van Wyk, 2005).

 Members of the Onion genus Allium were formerly put in their own family the Alliaceae but now are in the Amaryllidaceae.
 The Day Lily (Hemerocallis fulva) from the Hemerocallidaceae is another edible monocot.
 However, many taxa from the monocots are DEADLY poisonous.
-Even the Day lily mentioned above that has been consumed for thousands of years in Asia can cause intestinal upset in a small percentage of people.
+Even the Day Lily mentioned above that has been consumed for thousands of years in Asia can cause intestinal upset in a small percentage of people.
 The devil is in the details!
 Ramps (Allium tricoccum) which are popular in Appalachia this time of year look very similar to the deadly Lily of the Valley (Convallaria spp.).
 They are also in threat of overharvest and probably need to be more intentionally cultivated and wildcrafted as well (Bentrup, Chamberlain, & Kellerman, 2011; Chamberlain, Bush, Hammett, & Araman, 2002; L & Chamberlain, 2009; Rock, Beckage, & Gross, 2004).
 Concerns about sustainable ramp harvests have been expressed in various outlets from the Huffington Post to the Chicago Tribune and New York Times.
 NC State University and Purdue University have some good information on cultivation.

 What other Monocot foods can you think of off-hand or by researching?
 There are certainly some other important ones out there though the poisonous nature of many members begs one not to assume and go slow… i came across this interesting article on the oldest completely preserved lily discovered in Brazil that you mike like to check out.

 On page 15 in the 5th ed.
 Elpel explores the idea of floral evolution.
 This happens on page 17 in the 6th ed.
 The basic idea is that plants started with many separate parts in their flowers i.e. Magnolias (Magnoliaceae) and Buttercups (Ranunculaceae).
-Plants have evolved over time to a fusion and modification of parts that can be seen in young families like the Orchids (Orchidaceae) and Asters (Asteraceae).
+Plants have evolved over time to a fusion and modification of parts that can be seen in younger families like the Orchids (Orchidaceae) and Asters (Asteraceae).
 Interesting that these are two of the youngest families in the world and yet they are also the biggest.
-Each has around to 9% of the total number of global flowering plant species!
+Each has around 9% of the total number of global flowering plant species!
 Why do you think this is?
 Seems intuitive that the oldest families would have the most members due to more time for evolution eh?
-Recent research and new fossils have pushed the origin of flowering plants back by 100 million years.
+Recent research and new fossils have pushed the origin of flowering plants back by 100 million years as well.

 On page 16 in the 5th ed. and 19 in the 6th ed.
 Thomas gives an overview of the plant family concept. i would only qualify page 16 in the 5th ed. by saying that we have more like 150-200 flowering plant families in the temperate world rather than the 100 that Elpel refers to.
 On pg 16 in the 6th ed.
 Thomas has added a beautiful family tree that is very helpful in visualizing the evolutionary history of the flowering plants.
 You can see something similar courtesy of the US Botanic Garden linked here.
 You will surely recognize many orders shown here by their common names already.
 Page 18 in the 6th edition looks more in depth into the fusion of carpels described in brief on the inside front cover of all versions.
 Understanding the differences here can take a bit of time but is very helpful in distinguishing between different closely related or similar looking families especially ones with five petaled flowers.